palant/palant.info_commentserver/README.md

-This comment management server has been developed specifically for palant.de.
+This comment management server has been developed specifically for palant.info.
 It is unlikely to meet your exact requirements, provided here for reference only.

 # Design goals

 * Used by a website built on a static site generator (Hugo).
-* Comments and replies stored in the <https://github.com/palant/palant.de> repository along with other website content.
+* Comments and replies stored in the <https://github.com/palant/palant.info> repository along with other website content.
 * Pre-moderated comments, published only when approved by site owner.
 * Direct replies only by site owner.
 * Commenter's email address removed after moderation, notifications about replies only if provided during moderation.